 So what are some Airbnb app features that improve the UX?
 Let’s have a look:

 When clicking one of the options on the map, you can browse some photos without having to leave the map view.
 From here, you can also see the rating and add the accommodation to a list of favourites.
-This makes it easy for the user to decide if they are interested in a listing or not.
-And if they aren’t, they can keep browsing without any hassle. - The favourites list: The option to add a room or apartment to a list of favourites makes it easier for the user to compare different options.
-You can also share this list with other users and add notes, making it even easier to come to an agreement with potential travelling partners.
+This makes it easy for the user to decide whether they are interested in a listing.
+And if they aren’t, they can keep browsing without any hassle. - The favourites list: Being able to add a room or apartment to a list of favourites makes it easier for the user to compare different options.
+You can also share your list with other users and add notes, making it even easier to come to an agreement with potential travelling partners.

 As you can hear, it’s not just about what features you have.
 It’s also about how they are designed and what function they serve.